metroproxyn/metroproxyn/README.md

 ## 💻 I’m currently

-- Writing different article on ML topic & looking for ways to contribute to Open Source
+- Writing various articles on Probability Theory and criptography

 ## 🤝 I’m looking forward to cooperating on
 - Open Source Python Libraries